wizage/Lambda-Layers-Workshop/README.md

 {"statusCode":200,"body":"{\"message\":\"Today is Thursday\",\"location\":\"54.208.174.178\"}"}
 ```

+### Adding layers to your function

-4. Now that we have a functional function we will now add in a Lambda layer to manage our dependancies that we added to our function.
+Now that we have a functional function we will now add in a Lambda layer to manage our dependancies that we added to our function.

 First lets create a Lambda layer directory in `sam-app`.